 It is not known when exactly Jews started to settle in Szczebrzeszyn.
-However, some researchers indicate even the beginning of the 15th or the end of the 14th centuries.
-Most probably, the first synagogue in Szczebrzeszyn was built at the beginning of the 16th century.
-It was devastated during the Chmielnicki Uprising (Khmelnytsky Uprising) when the Cossacks murdered most local Jews.
+Some researchers claim that first Jewish settlers may have come to the town as early as in the beginning of the 15th century or the end of the 14th century.
+The first synagogue in Szczebrzeszyn was most probably built at the beginning of the 16th century.
+It was destroyed during the Khmelnytsky Uprising, when the Cossacks murdered most local Jews.

-[1.2] M. Horn, Żydzi na Rusi Czerwonej w XVI i pierwszej połowie XVII w. : działalność gospodarcza na tle rozwoju demograficznego, ŻIH (The Jewish Historical Institute), Warszawa 1975
+[1.1] Horn M., Żydzi na Rusi Czerwonej w XVI i pierwszej połowie XVII w. działalność gospodarcza na tle rozwoju demograficznego, Warsaw 1975.

 The Administrator has made all possible efforts to present the content accuratly and up-to-date in a way that does not infringe upon the rights of third parties, including copyrights, but cannot guarantee it.
 Therefore erroneous information on the website may not be the basis for claims.
 If you have any questions, please contact us at the following e-mail address: firstname.lastname@example.org